MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 Now that you've gone through the sample scene.json file, you can use the custom Together Mode scenes to engage in scenes.

-## Use custom Together Mode scenes in Teams
+## Test custom Together Mode scenes in Teams

 > [!NOTE]
 > You can apply a custom Together Mode scene that is deployed by your tenant admin only if you have a [Teams Premium license](/MicrosoftTeams/enhanced-teams-experience?branch=danismith-t-pre-licensing).